segmentstream-com/segmentstream-com.github.io/_docs/datasources/google ads.md

 **Import "Ad Performance" report** (9) - enable "Ad Performance" report import, without normalizing the values ​​in the table.

+**Import "ManagedCustomers" dictionary** (10) - enable "ManagedCustomers" dictionary import.

+**Import "UserInterest" dictionary** (11) - enable "UserInterest" dictionary import.

+**Import "AdwordsUserList" dictionary** (12) - enable "AdwordsUserList" dictionary import.

-**Import normalized costs report** (10) - imports normalized expenses report.
+**Import normalized costs report** (13) - imports normalized expenses report.

-To save and enable the data source, click "Save" (11).
+To save and enable the data source, click "Save" (14).

-The "Disconnect" button (13) is used to revoke the authorization data.
+The "Disconnect" button (16) is used to revoke the authorization data.
 The settings are saved.

-You can enable or disable the data source at any time (12).
+You can enable or disable the data source at any time (15).

 ### How to Find Your Account ID

 Log in to Google Ads with an account that has access to the desired company.
 Depending on how many accounts you have created, copy the Customer ID.
 If you have more than one account, then you need to copy the account ID under the number 1.
 If you have only one account, then copy the ID under the number 2.

 Customer ID has the following format XXX-XXX-XXXX, where X - is a number from 0 to 9.

+### What Customer ID to add

+The following list shows the Customer IDs linked to particular Google Ads manager accounts:

+- 1234 — manager account
+  - 1111 — Customer ID
+  - 2222 — Customer ID
+  - 3333 — Customer ID
+  - 4444 — Customer ID

+> If you want to download reports for all managed accounts (ex.
+1111, 2222, 3333, 4444), specify the manager account (ex.
+1234).
+SegmentStream will do everything by itself.

 ![](/img/gl-a.3.png)